Code-Institute-Submissions/music-band/README.md

 ---

-Throughout the entire project build I was conscious and constently testing each new feature after was created to check for consistency across browsers and different screen sizes.
+Throughout the entire project build I was conscious and constantly testing each new feature after was created to check for consistency across browsers and different screen sizes.
 I was also concerned with page speed and regularly used google lighthouse to audit performance and page speed.

 I have tested the code on the **W3C** website using both the html and css validator.
 The only real issue I can find is that the css validator is throwing an error on the use of css variables which I understand to be valid css, so I have ignored this as a false error.

 My main tool was using chromes dev tools device toolbar to simulate various devices and responsive mode to check for when the content required breakpoints.
-At the end of each page I uploaded the site to my personal portfolio site and tested and both andrrois and iphone using safari, chrome and firefox browsers.
+At the end of each page I uploaded the site to my personal portfolio site and tested and both android and iphone using safari, chrome and firefox browsers.
 Revisited any code which needed adjustment and tried to find a solution which was acceptable for all browsers.

 I have also asked my family members for they're feedback and how they found the site in general and whether they would change anything or found something difficult to use or confusing.